(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I have never gone out for dinner without knowing that there is enough money to pay the bill in my bank account.
 (And to tip.
 If you can’t afford to tip, you can’t afford to eat out.
 Just sayin.)

-(Ok I have to add an exception here.
-Recently I saw a go fund me account set up for someone who needed a multi-thousands of dollars medical procedure and honestly if that was me I would get a loan.
+(EDIT: Ok, I have to concede an exception here.
+Recently I saw a go fund me account set up for someone who needed a multi-thousands of dollars medical procedure or they were going to die.
+And honestly if that was me I would get a loan.
 I would pay the loan off, the same way I pay into my savings account.
 When it’s literally life and death, I might buy something I don’t actually have the money for.)

 Are you in debt or out of it?
 If you’ve managed to stay debt free – what are the tops tips you would share with those who are just getting there?